Shaid/phillycast/README.md

 ---

-This is just a simple demo app as an example for using the (Bureau of Meteorology's)[github.com/AusBOM] Gridded Forecast API.
+This is just a simple demo app as an example for using the [Bureau of Meteorology's](github.com/AusBOM) Gridded Forecast API.

 It was bootstrapped with _create-react-app_